lehner-lab/deep_indel_mutagenesis/README.md

 * **[006_figure5_main]()** Reproduce Fig. 5
 * **[006_figure5_extended]()** Reproduce Extended Fig. 5

 Stage 00 and 01 should be run first.
-The following stages can be ran independently as long as they are ran in pairs (if you want to run 003_figure2_extended, you should run 003_figure2_main first).
+The following stages can be run independently as long as they are run in pairs (if you want to run 003_figure2_extended, you should run 003_figure2_main first).